Best viewed using:

 achieved.
 That means that whatever the low-end track voltage is, it gets passed

 through to the output.
 In short... the lights will start turning on at lower

 voltages.
 Input is schottky bridge rectified to ensure the lowest voltage loss

 and circuit power regardless of track polarity.
 Our N8104

 boards are ideal for HO, S, O

-G-scale due to its wide voltage range.
+G-scale using DC or DCC.
 Flicker control is maintained by

 a powerful 680uf 25-volt electrolytic capacitor with the smallest case size